Gabriel Balbinotti

-Gabriel Wiethaeuper-Balbinotti (born April 12, 1998) is a Canadian professional soccer player who plays for CS Trois-Rivières in Ligue2 Quebec.
+Gabriel Wiethaeuper-Balbinotti (born April 12, 1998) is a Canadian professional soccer player who plays for CS Longueuil in Ligue1 Quebec.

 Early life

 Born in Montreal, Quebec to Brazilian parents, Balbinotti spent the early years of his childhood in Porto Alegre, Brazil, where he attended Pan American School.
 He moved to Kirkland, Quebec when he was eight years old and played for the Hudson Saint-Lazare soccer club.
 He then moved to Trois-Rivières, Quebec four years later.
 He settled in Montreal to join the Montreal Impact Academy in 2012.

 College career

 In 2019, he began attending the Université du Québec à Trois-Rivières, playing for the UQTR Patriotes men's soccer team.
 In 2019, he helped them to win the U Sports men's soccer championship, scoring three goals during the final tournament.

 Club career

 Balbinotti progressed through the youth ranks of MLS club Montreal Impact.
 At the 2014 MLS All-Star Game, he played for the youth all-star team against the Bayern Munich U16s.
 In 2015, he joined the Under-18 squad competing in the U.S. Soccer Development Academy.
 He scored three goals in 21 games in his debut season, before adding 23 goals in as many games during the 2016–17 campaign.

 On February 28, 2018, Balbinotti joined USL side Ottawa Fury.
 After the 2018 season, the Fury would announce that Balbinotti would not return to the Fury for the 2019 season.

 In May 2019, Balbinotti joined PLSQ team FC Lanaudière.
 In his first season in the PLSQ, he scored six goals in 10 appearances.

 In December 2019, Balbinotti was drafted seventh overall in the 2019 CPL–U Sports Draft by Forge FC.
 On July 31, 2020 he signed a deal with Forge FC.

 He returned to the PLSQ and FC Lanaudière in 2021.
 For the 2022 season, he signed with Celtix du Haut-Richelieu.

 In 2025, he played with Trois-Rivières in Ligue2 Québec.
 He scored a hat trick on April 19, 2025 against AS Chaudiere-Ouest.